2025 Jakarta school bombing: Incident

-The bombings happened twice after a sermon just before the Muslim Friday prayer: the first explosion was inside the mosque, and the second in the canteen area.
+The bombings happened after a sermon just before the Muslim Friday prayer: the first explosion was inside the mosque, and the second in the canteen area.
 Soon after the incident, the school's area was surrounded and contained by the Mobile Brigade Corps (Brimob) at 1:45 p.m.
 Western Indonesia Time.

-The incident injured at least 96 people, and the victims were rushed to different hospitals around Jakarta.
+96 people were injured, and they were rushed to different hospitals around Jakarta.
 Some of them suffered mild burns and cuts from glass shards.

 The perpetrator's fate was initially disputed: he was reportedly shot to death at Ganesha Road, around 200 meters from the site, although others claimed that he was killed by one of the bombs.
 However, it was later confirmed that he was recovering in hospital and had undergone surgery.
 He wore a white T-shirt with the words "Natural Selection" on it, black pants, and boots during his involvement.

 Initial news sources misreported that an explosion came from the public address system, or even gas cylinders within the mosque, based on victims' witness statements.